 In Part I we explored the first two stages of grief, which include shock, denial, pain and guilt.
 Now we move into the second, third and fourth stages, starting with anger.
+Again, please note that the stages of grief aren’t necessarily a linear process.

 I admit it: I am angry.